The major is a part of the Department of Sociology and Anthropology, an academic unit within the College of Arts and Letters.

-The sociology program develops your ability to analyze the social world by using diverse sociological theories and research methods.
+The sociology program develops the student's ability to analyze the social world by using diverse sociological theories and research methods.
 It stresses the importance of social, cultural, and historical contexts for understanding relationships between and among individuals and the social structures that make up societies.
-You will gain the ability to think broadly and critically about the diversity of social organization and practice locally and globally.
-You will also develop the ability to take a disciplined and scholarly approach to understanding the world in which we live.
+Students will gain the ability to think broadly and critically about the diversity of social organization and practice locally and globally.
+Students will also develop the ability to take a disciplined and scholarly approach to understanding the world in which we live.

 The major in sociology strongly develops skills in critical thinking, research, analysis, writing and communication.
 Sociology students frequently go on to post-graduate education and/or careers in both public and private employment sectors.

 Community Action and Evaluation